jamalxcode/sala-company-start-page/README.md

 ## Design and Usability

 The site is designed to be mobile-friendly and visually appealing, with a focus on intuitive navigation and quick access to Sala's core services ([https://go.sala.company/](https://go.sala.company/)).
-Whether you're interested in AI tools, ebooks, games, or shopping in our secure online store, the homepage at [https://go.sala.company/](https://go.sala.company/) serves as your central hub for all things Sala.
+Whether you're interested in AI tools, secret messaging, ebooks, games, or shopping in our secure online store, the homepage at [https://go.sala.company/](https://go.sala.company/) serves as your central hub for all things Sala.